ZanClifton/basic-python-projects/README.md

 ### Python 3.8

 These projects were created using Python 3.8.
-Please ensure you have updated Python to the latest available version.
+Please make sure you've updated Python to the latest available version.

 #